mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 ![Footer Section](docs/features/footer-section.webp)

+### Feedback Page

+- which displays a feedback form to collect player feedback
+- the feedback form validates form values and then sends the data to the site owner
+- when the form is submitted a thank you message is shown
+- User stories covered:

 ### 404 Page

 - which displays a 404 page not found message, a ship image, and a text directing the user to click on a "New Game" button to navigate back to the index page.